Red4mber/Thermite/examples/readme.md

 # Examples

 This project comes with multiple examples aiming to demonstrate various techniques and capabilities of this library.
-Some examples are there only as "notes" so that i can keep a trace of techniques or stuff that i learned, you're still free to check them out although they might be less interesting.
+Some examples are there only as "notes" so that i can keep a trace of techniques or stuff that i learned, while others are "scratchpads" or sketches of functionnalities i plan to add in the library but would like to work on a little before commiting to it.

 All of the examples here can be compiled and launched using cargo from the root directory of this project.